AlcoholRehabHelp Logo

 • Getting into dangerous situations while or after drinking

-• Drinking even though it caused health problems
+• Drinking, even though it causes health problems

 • Developing a tolerance to alcohol's effects